genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/server-runtime-environment/00_classpaths.md

 genesis-db-6.7.*.jar
 ```

-So if you upgrade the host to a patch version, for example, 6.7.1, then genesis-db-6.7.1.jar will still match the pattern and it will be added to the classpath.
+So, if you upgrade the host to a patch version, for example, 6.7.1, then **genesis-db-6.7.1.jar** will still match the pattern and it will be added to the classpath.
 In this way, apps built using the framework can take framework bug fixes without having to recompile.

-This does mean however that we have to have a strict policy on any changes to dependencies or breaking API changes within the same minor version.
+The Genesis low-code platform has a strict policy on any changes to dependencies or breaking API changes within the same minor version.
+Any maintenance version within the same minor version always has the same dependency tree to ensure that there are no breaking changes.

-## Generated jJars
+## Generated jars
 The final thing to mention regarding classpaths is the way that we handle generated code.
 Each Genesis app has a dictionary-cache module that produces several generated jars:

 - *-generated-sysdef.jar